Cervical Cell Changes on a Pap Test

 Minor cell changes

 - ASC of undetermined significance (ASC-US).
+These changes usually stay the same or return to normal.

 - ASC that cannot exclude high-grade squamous intraepithelial lesions (HSIL) (ASC-H).
+These changes are also minor.
+But they are more likely to become more serious.

 Moderate to severe cell changes